-Cameco states that underground exploration at McArthur River resumed in June 2023 with the resumption of infill drilling of Zone B. Infill drilling of Zone B will continue in 2024.
+Cameco states that underground exploration at McArthur River continued in 2024 with the main focus areas being infill drilling of Zones A and B.

 Sampling, Analysis and Data Verification

 Surface holes were generally drilled on sections spaced between 50 and 200 metres with 12 to 25 metres between holes on a section when necessary.
 Drilled depths average 670 metres.